Mary Gergen: Towards a feminist methodology

 Her first major effort to address this shift “Towards a feminist methodology” appeared in her edited book, Feminist Thought and the Structure of Knowledge in 1988.
 Later, her reader, Toward a New Psychology of Gender (1997), edited with Sara N. Davis, attempted to exemplify the new potentials for the field.
-Her work on gender issues is primarily qualitative, with a special emphasis on narrative methods.
-A major focus of this work has been on gendered narratives, and their implications for women's careers.
-Her interest in narrative has recently led her to a concern with narratives of nature, and the human-environmental connection.
+Her work on gender issues was primarily qualitative, with a special emphasis on narrative methods.
+A major focus of this work was on gendered narratives, and their implications for women's careers.
+Towards the end of her life, her interest in narrative led her to a greater concern with narratives of nature, and the human-environmental connection.

 Performative psychology

-Gergen has also been innovating in developing a field of performative psychology, in which dramatic presentations are featured as a way of both carrying out research and communicating with peers and public.
+Gergen was an important figure in developing the field of performative psychology, in which dramatic presentations are featured as a way of both carrying out research and communicating with peers and the public.
 A pioneer of this approach in psychology, her first solo performance, “From Mod-Masculinity to Post-Mod Macho: A Feminist Re-play” was presented at a symposium on ‘Postmodernity and Psychology” in Aarhus, Denmark, June, 1989.
-In her writing she also attempts to expand beyond conventional forms in order to bring forth multiple perspectives and to challenge existing forms of order.
+In her writing she also attempted to expand beyond conventional forms in order to bring forth multiple perspectives and to challenge existing forms of order.
 Examples of this approach can be found in what may be her most important work, Reconstructing Psychology: Narrative, Gender and Performance (2001).